-Recruitment Processing Outsourcing is when an organisation delegates a part of or the entire recruitment function to a third party recruitment provider.
+Recruitment Processing Outsourcing is when an organization delegates a part of or the entire recruitment function to a third-party recruitment provider.

-The RPO vendor provides necessary staff, technology, and processes needed to set up & fulfil the client’s recruitment needs.
-RPO services are provided either by sending a team of recruiters to the client organisation, through a team of off-site experts or a combination of both.
+The RPO vendor provides the necessary staff, technology, and processes needed to set up & fulfill the client’s recruitment needs.
+RPO services are provided either by sending a team of recruiters to the client organization, through a team of off-site experts, or a combination of both.

 What Are the Types of Recruitment Process Outsourcing?

 In this type of RPO, the client outsources full recruitment.
 The RPO provider is responsible for the end-to-end recruitment process– right from sourcing candidates to hiring them for the clients.